Civil rights and the press

 The African American press emerged as part of the abolitionist movement in the early 19th century.
 Perhaps the first abolitionist newspaper was The Emancipator, initially published in 1819 in Baltimore, Md., and the Genius of Universal Emancipation in the 1821.
 Both were edited by Benjamin Lundy, a White editor who advocated gradual emancipation.
 Despite his moderate position, Lundy was nearly beaten to death by a notorious Baltimore slave trader, Andrew Woolfolk, in 1827.
 The courts convicted Woolfolk but levied the lightest possible fine of one dollar, saying that Lundy provoked it by criticizing Woolfolk’s lawful job trading slaves.

 The first newspaper edited by African Americans, Freedom’s Journal, was a response to a New York city hate speech campaign that had started in the early 1820s.
 Mordecai M. Noah, editor of the New York Enquirer, attacked African Americans daily in his newspaper, for example, assailing their presumed lack of integrity and courage; questioning the chastity of black women; and railing against setting slaves free; and calling free blacks an “abominable nuisance.”
-These vicious attacks have led historians to label Noah as “the most vile protagonist in the city, and a a “perpetrator of evil.”
-(Washburn, 2006).
+These vicious attacks have led historians to label Noah as “the most vile protagonist” in the city, and a “perpetrator of evil” (Washburn, 2006).

 “As a result a group of free blacks met in New York and decided that starting a weekly newspaper was the best way to counteract Noah’s anti-black campaign because other avenues of communication were largely closed to them,” said Patrick Washburn, author of The African American Newspaper: Voices of Freedom.